abyxcos/smallblog/README.md

 Smallblog takes markdown files organized as `blog/year/month/day/post.md` and generates an index page containing the latest few posts, and a simple way to navigate all posts.
 Smallblog must be re-ran every time you add or modify a post (in the spirit of static blogging.)
 An example site may be found [here](http://mnetic.ch/blog).

+## Dependencies
+Smallblog requires a markdown parser.
+I currently use and recommend [Discouont](http://www.pell.portland.or.us/~orc/Code/discount/), which is written in C. If you're not familiar with markdown, there is a good tutorial on Wikipedia, available [here](http://en.wikipedia.org/wiki/Markdown).

 ## Installation
     cd ~/public_html
     mkdir blog